-In my “Love Essentially” column this week, I answered a woman’s e-mail asking for breakup advice–how to end it with a prince who turned into a frog.
-I immediately thought of the famous post it note that Berger gave Carrie on Sex and The City.
-We all know that didn’t go over well!
-Here’s some breakup advice that’s quite a bit more passionate than a yellow post it note that reads, “I’m sorry, I cant.
+When I got an email from a reader asking how to end a relationship on good terms, I immediately thought of the famous post it note that Berger gave Carrie on Sex and The City. that read “I’m sorry, I cant.
 Don’t hate me.”

 I recently met a guy and we really hit it off!
 Born in the same year, we shared many of the same memories of growing up.
 We talked about a few of the important things up front and it seemed as if we may be a great match.
 After a couple of weeks, many negative traits surfaced and I realized that he was not the guy for me.
 I am having difficulty telling a guy, who I was so into a couple of weeks ago, that I am no longer interested.
-How do I explain that my feelings changed so quickly without hurting him or being unkind?
+How do I end the relationship on good terms and explain that my feelings changed so quickly without hurting him or being unkind?

 Without sounding completely heartless, my gut reaction is that you’re asking me how to break up with a prince who turned out to be a frog.

-Not to mention, if you’re the one who decides it isn’t right, you now have the burden of ending the relationship, along with the guilt that accompanies breaking someone else’s heart.
+Not to mention, if you’re the one who decides it isn’t right, you now have the burden of how to end a relationship on good terms, along with the guilt that accompanies breaking someone else’s heart.

 My first piece of advice to you is DO NOT feel guilty for breaking up with him.
 The two of you were dating.
 That’s it.
 You didn’t make any promises, you aren’t married or engaged, and you aren’t ending the relationship because you want to hurt him.